 - Measuring Cups | I personally love Pyrex Measuring cups for my liquid measures, they clean so well!

-How to Make Instant Pot Pasta with Cream
+How to Make Farfalle Pasta in the Instant Pot

-- Add butter or olive oil to IP and allow to melt, then toss in chopped mushrooms and saute until soft, a few minutes.
-Turn off IP.
+Add butter or olive oil to IP and allow to melt, then toss in chopped mushrooms and saute until soft, a few minutes.

-- Pour in broth (or water), scraping the bottom of the pan to release any bits, this is called deglazing the pan.
+Pour in broth (or water), scraping the bottom of the pan to release any bits, this is called deglazing the pan.
+Turn IP OFF.

-- Add garlic, pepper, onion powder, heavy cream and Prosecco, give it all a quick stir.
+Add garlic, pepper, onion powder, heavy cream and Prosecco, and stir it all quickly.

-- Pour in bow tie pasta, pressing down lightly with wooden spoon until evenly distributed and most of it is under liquid.
+Pour in bow tie pasta, pressing down lightly with a wooden spoon until evenly distributed and the butterfly pasta is under the liquid.

-- Close IP lid, lock and secure (close vent) and set to Manual/Pressure Cook for 4 minutes.
-It takes about 5 minutes to come to pressure, allow for a 4-5 minute natural release (longer if at altitude), then release the rest of the steam, carefully.
+Close IP lid, lock and secure (close vent) and set to Manual/Pressure Cook for 4 minutes.
+It takes about 5 minutes to come to pressure; allow for a 4-5 minute natural release (longer if at altitude), then carefully release the rest of the steam.
 This will be more al dente pasta.

 High Altitude Instant Pot Pasta